wtfz/laravel-route-button/README.md

 ## Installation

-You can install the package via composer:

 ```bash
 composer require wtfz/laravel-route-button
 ```

 ## Usage

-Add this code in your model and define each route buttons in array inside your model
+Add this code in your model and define each route buttons inside your model

 ```php
 use Wtfz\LaravelRouteButton\RouteButton;